Andriana1112/phone-catalog_react/README.md

 The project is configured for automatic deployment to GitHub Pages:

-1. Push changes to the `master` branch
+1. Push changes to the `main` branch
 2. Run `npm run deploy`
-3. Your site will be available at `https://your-username.github.io/react_phone-catalog/`
+3. Your site will be available at `https://andriana1112.github.io/phone-catalog_react/`

 ## 📄 License